-Back when Zika was first sweeping the western hemisphere, the travel recommendations for pregnant women and couples who were planning pregnancy were clear: avoid any areas that had a risk of Zika infection.
+Back when Zika swept the western hemisphere, the travel recommendations for people who were pregnant or planning a pregnancy were clear: avoid any areas that had a risk of Zika infection.
 It was fairly easy to know where those areas were, as governments and public health organizations around the world worked tirelessly to identify and report cases.
 World maps showing areas of risk provided clear “yes/no” guidance.
 Was there any doubt about who shouldn’t travel where?
 Not really.
 Not back then.

 But what about now?
-The number of Zika cases has fallen dramatically in the last year.
-Many countries still have sporadic cases that would not be described as outbreaks.
-Other countries have continuing cases in some regions, but no cases in other regions.
-Pair this with the fact that the accuracy of reporting can vary widely from country to country, and the once-clear world map of Zika can look like a jigsaw puzzle of undefined risk.
+The number of reported Zika cases has fallen dramatically in recent years.
+However, the accuracy of reporting can vary widely from country to country, so the once-clear world map of Zika risk now appears much less well-defined.

-One of the most common Zika-related questions we get at MotherToBaby now is, “How likely is it that I’ll get Zika if I travel to Country X?”
+One of the most common Zika-related questions we still get at MotherToBaby is, “How likely is it that I’ll get Zika if I travel to Country X?”
 (Or a variation of the same: “We went to Country X. Do we really need to wait 3 months before we try to get pregnant?”)
 One resource to help answer that question is the interactive world map maintained by the Centers for Disease Control and Prevention (CDC) to illustrate areas with Zika risk.
-This month, the CDC has given the much-loved map a makeover.
-Visit the map now and you’ll find four colors, each indicating a different level of Zika risk and the corresponding recommendations for pregnant women, their partners, and couples who are planning pregnancy.
-Let’s take a look at what the new colors mean:
+Visit the map now and you’ll find four colors, each indicating a different level of Zika risk and the corresponding recommendations for pregnant people, their partners, and those who are planning pregnancy.
+Let’s take a look at what each color means :

 - Red areas have active Zika transmission.
 Travelers to red areas are at risk of Zika infection.

-- Pregnant women and their partners should avoid all unnecessary travel to red areas.
+- Pregnant people and their partners should avoid all unnecessary travel to red areas.

-- Pregnant women, their partners, and couples planning pregnancy are encouraged to talk with their health care providers to make decisions about travel to purple areas.
-Careful consideration should be given to the risks and consequences of Zika infection in pregnancy, the nature of their travel, how much potential risk they are willing to accept, how soon they want to get pregnant (if they are not already), and any other factors specific to that couple at that time.
+Pregnant people, their partners, and those who are planning pregnancy are encouraged to talk with their healthcare providers to make decisions about travel to purple areas.
+Careful consideration should be given to the risks and consequences of Zika infection in pregnancy, the nature of their travel, how much potential risk they are willing to accept, how soon they want to get pregnant (if they are not already), and any other factors specific to that individual or couple at that time.

-- Couples planning pregnancy who travel to purple areas should also take steps to minimize risk, including using insect repellent and considering following the previously recommended wait times before trying to get pregnant (2 months for women, 3 months for men).
+- People planning pregnancy who travel to purple areas should also take steps to minimize risk, including using insect repellent and considering following recommended wait times before trying to get pregnant (2 months for women, 3 months for men).

 - Yellow areas have mosquitoes that can transmit Zika, but have not had reported cases of Zika transmission.
 Travelers to yellow areas are at low risk of Zika infection.